LEVOSALBUTAMOL

 Asthma: It is a chronic (long-term) respiratory condition in which airways narrow, swell, and produce extra mucus, leading to difficulty in breathing.
 The symptoms of asthma include wheezing (whistling sound while breathing), shortness of breath, chest tightness, and cough, especially at night.
 The symptoms of mild persistent asthma may occur more than 2 times a week and up to 4 nights in a month, whereas, in the case of severe persistent asthma, the symptoms occur several times every day and most nights.
 The treatment for asthma includes medication, breathing exercises, and self-care.

-Chronic obstructive pulmonary disease (COPD): It is a group of lung diseases with emphysema (shortness of breath) and chronic bronchitis (inflammation of the lining of bronchial tubes).
-The major cause of COPD is smoking tobacco.
-Also, long-term exposure to fumes and chemicals may also lead to COPD.
-The symptoms include chronic cough, shortness of breath, or wheezing (whistle sound while breathing).
+Chronic obstructive pulmonary disease (COPD) is a group of lung diseases characterized by emphysema (shortness of breath) and chronic bronchitis (inflammation of the lining of bronchial tubes).
+Smoking tobacco is the major cause of COPD, but long-term exposure to fumes and chemicals may also contribute.
+Symptoms include chronic cough, shortness of breath, or wheezing (a whistling sound while breathing).

 FAQs